Compare Popular Online Counseling Programs

 Step 3:

 Once you have your bachelor's degree in psychology, you'll need a CACREP-accredited degree in counseling.
-Here you have a few options.
-You can complete a master's degree in psychology, a Master of Social Work (MSW), or a Master of Education (Med) with a concentration in clinical mental health counseling.
-Most of these programs will require that you complete one or more internships in the Veterans Administration.
-Online programs strongly suggest internships, which are perhaps the best way to solidify your foundation for later practice.
+You can complete a master's degree in psychology or counseling with a concentration in clinical mental health counseling.
+Most of these programs will require that you complete one or more internships.
+You may be able to find these programs online, but you will need to complete work experience with a licensed supervisor regardless.

-These days, there are many accelerated master's degree programs that allow undergraduate students to enroll and then complete both their bachelor’s and master's degrees in five years.
-This can be a boon to non-traditional students who are interested in expediting their education and traditional students who would like to save a little money while accelerating their education.
-You can also find master's degree programs online.
-Online graduate degree programs allow you to study at schools which may otherwise be out of reach.
+These days, there are many accelerated programs that allow undergraduate students to enroll and then complete both their bachelor’s and master's degrees in five years.
+This can help non-traditional students who are interested in expediting their education and traditional students who would like to save a little money while accelerating their education.

 Step 4: